-With reportedly over 300 different programmes offering certification schemes out there, the practice has created confusion for travellers and hoteliers alike and made it easy for companies to ‘greenwash’ by making unsubstantiated or misleading claims so they appear more sustainable than they really are.
-Meanwhile, many wonderful hotels that are doing genuinely brilliant things for people and the planet aren’t bothering with certification at all.
+With reportedly over 300 different Certification Bodies (CB) offering sustainability programs with certification out there, the practice has created confusion for travellers and hoteliers alike and made it easy for companies to ‘greenwash’ by making unsubstantiated or misleading claims so they appear more sustainable than they really are.
+Meanwhile, there are many wonderful properties big and small, luxury and basic that are doing genuinely brilliant things for people and the planet and aren’t bothering with certification at all.

-If we as conscious travellers want to spend our money on places to stay that don’t greenwash and that are genuinely sustainable, then we need to demand transparency and independent proof.
-We can applaud those we know are doing the right thing, tell all our friends and family about them, and start to ask the right questions when choosing new hotels, but there’s a growing consensus that mandatory and reliable certification with independent audits may well be the most sustainable route forward for everyone.
+If we as conscious travellers want to spend our money on places to stay that don’t greenwash and that are genuinely sustainable, then we need to demand accountability and transparency and independent proof.
+We can applaud those we know are doing the right thing, tell all our friends and family about them, and start to ask the right questions when choosing new hotels.
+But in a world where there is a huge crisis of trust, there’s a growing consensus that mandatory and reliable certification with independent audits may well be the most sustainable route forward for everyone.

 Right now, sustainability certification is voluntary and unregulated, so many hotels either do nothing, lie or take the cheapest certification option available, often citing the lack of budgets, staff and bandwidth to do more.
 Many of the larger hotel groups such as Hilton, Accor and InterContinental have created their own Corporate Social Responsibility or sustainability programmes, but none of the schemes are certified by a certification body accredited by GSTC, and they do not offer CDP (Carbon Disclosure Project) accredited carbon measurements, scientific benchmarking and independent audits.